edgefarm/edgefarm-demos/train-simulation/simulator/README.md

 # Simulator

-This is the simulator for edgefarm.
+This is the train-simulator for edgefarm.
 The simulation contains:
 * Temperature simulation
+* "Journey1" that replays data recorded on a regional train (location, acceleration, speed)
+* "Seat reservation" provides a simulation of a passenger information system

+The simulator publishes all its result to a MQTT `mosquitto` broker, that is started with the docker-compose command below, along with Node-Red.

 ## How to run